Topological operators, noninvertible symmetries and decomposition: General aspects

 \subsection{Symmetries}

-Now that we have thoroughly set up the mechanics of dimension-zero twist fields, projectors, Wilson lines, and corresponding geometries, let us take a moment to describe the one-form and/or noninvertible symmetries present in theories obeying decomposition.
-We will propose that invertibility of the symmetries is correlated to properties of the representations characterizing the universes: one-form symmetries go hand-in-hand with universes corresponding to one-dimensional representations, and propose that noninvertible (one-form) symmetries are related to universes corresponding to higher-dimensional representations.
+Now that we have thoroughly set up the mechanics of dimension-zero twist fields, projectors, Wilson lines, and corresponding geometries, let us take a moment to describe the (possibly noninvertible) one-form symmetries present in theories obeying decomposition.
+We will propose that invertibility of the 1-form symmetries is correlated to properties of the representations characterizing the universes: one-form symmetries go hand-in-hand with universes corresponding to one-dimensional representations, and propose that noninvertible (one-form) symmetries are related to universes corresponding to higher-dimensional representations.

 It is sometimes said that a $q$-form symmetry in $d$ dimensions is generated by an operator

 supported on a codimension-$(q+1)$ submanifold $M$, acting as a 't Hooft operator.
 It is invertible if it obeys an (abelian) group law